AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 Both of these fields need to be created at the user level (i.e. on the `user` table), so that the average analysis can be normalized by users (i.e. the denominator in this average calculation will be the count of users).

-This is where MBI steps in!
-You can leverage your MBI data warehouse to create the above columns.
+This is where[!DNL MBI]steps in!
+You can leverage your[!DNL MBI]data warehouse to create the above columns.
 Simply contact our analyst team and provide us with the specific definition of your new columns and we will create them.
 You can also leverage our [Column Editor](../../data-analyst/data-warehouse-mgr/creating-calculated-columns.md).

 It is a best practice to avoid creating these calculated data fields in your database directly as it puts an unnecessary burden on your production servers.